Borny/rtfm/javascript.md

 cont ids = new Set([1,3,4,88,3, 'John'])
 console.log(ids) // Set(4) {1, 3, 4, 88, "John"}

 ids.has(88) // returns true
-ids.add(999) // will add 999 to the end of the array
-ids.delete(4) // will delete 4 from the array
+ids.add(999) // will add 999 to the end of the array ids.delete(4) // will delete 4 from the array
 ids.clear() // will delete all the values from the Set ids.size // 4
 ids.values() // will return an iterable with all the values: SetIterator {1, 3, 88, "John"}
 ```

+## WeakMap

+A **WeakMap** is a collection of key:value pairs where the keys are objects and the values can be of any type.
+The key objects in a WeakMap are held weakly, meaning that if there are no other references to the key object, it can be garbage collected, even if it is still present in the WeakMap.
+This makes WeakMaps useful for cases where you want to associate data with an object without preventing that object from being garbage collected.

+## WeakSet

+A **WeakSet** is a collection of unique objects where the objects are held weakly.
+Similar to WeakMap, if there are no other references to an object in a WeakSet, it can be garbage collected.
+This makes WeakSets useful for cases where you want to keep track of objects without preventing them from being garbage collected.

 ## Custom Hash Table